 The Ulster Way!
 Whitepark Bay Hostel, the Giant’s Causeway, Carrick-a-Rede, Alisa Craig and Islay

 When I returned, my feet wanted the cool sea water to soothe them.
 But as I headed back down the path, one of my legs cramped.
-My muscles felt like instrument strings reacting to the evening’s chill.
+My muscles were like instrument strings reacting to the evening’s chill.
 I hobbled down to a bench in the sunshine where I pulled on some silk leggings under my pants and sat for a moment shrouded in my warm bamboo blanket.
 Once I felt sufficiently warmed, I slowly navigated back up the steep path.
 Outside the hostel I saw Kerrie, one of my roommates.
 She’s Australian and has been bicycling around the island.
-She moved out of the room to another that could accommodate a friend of hers from Australia, but a native Northern Ireland lass in the area to take care of her elderly mother who’s had a fall and broken her wrists.
+She moved out of the room to another that could accommodate a friend of hers from Australia, but who was actually a native Northern Ireland lass returned to the neighborhood to take care of her elderly mother who’d had a fall and broken her wrists.
 Although I was ready to lie down, I first wanted to briefly respond to something Kerrie had said earlier, so I approached them.
 They had a wine and cheese party spread out on the bench there which overlooks the sea.
 They pulled me into their sphere like a magnet.
-It actually was a bit uncanny too discover within minutes that we had all been widowed young and raised children alone, remaining solo.
-I’m not sure that in all of these years I’d ever met anyway who shared this experience and now it was like looking in to a mirror. reminded Lesley exactly of a dear friend of hers, a songwriter who had written a beautiful song (you can find this on YouTube: The Twisted Sisters “Wonder” - not the famous band you may know but a local one, quite talented).
+It actually was a bit uncanny to discover within minutes that we had all been widowed young and raised children alone, remaining solo.
+I’m not sure that in all of these years I’d ever met anyway who shared this experience and now it was like looking in to a mirror.
+I reminded Lesley exactly of a dear friend of hers, a songwriter who had written a beautiful song (you can find this on YouTube: The Twisted Sisters “Wonder” - not the famous band you may know but a local one, quite talented).
 I’ve always found it intriguing that I’ve got doppelgängers lurking about.
 The lassies had been drinking at the pubs all day and Lesley, who has a lovely voice, burst into song.
 She was so expressive, throwing her arms up in the air each time she sang the refrain “The Wonder of it All.”
 I hope I never forget the image of her singing in her thick Irish brogue, the islands Of Alisa Craig, Islay and Rathlin behind her.
 Then she sang Donovan’s 1966 folk song “Isle of Islay.”

 I woke early so that I could make it to Carrick-a-Rede in time for my entry ticket to cross the rope bridge.
 It seemed at first blush a silly expense and I had dismissed it, but just like the Titanic Museum, everyone I spoke with about it, including Lesley who’d crossed it many times over the course of her life, insisted it was a must-do experience, worth every tuppence.
 It wasn’t really.
-The bridge was not as long as the photos make it appear or as daunting.
+The bridge was not as long as the photos make it appear or nearly as daunting.
 It was just one more attraction where people take selfies.
 But it did take me as close to Scotland as I am going to get this trip.
 Has anyone swum from here?
 You can see from the photos below how very near it is.
-The views from Carrick-a-Rede Island are truly spectacular, though they can mostly be seen for free from the mainland.
+The views from Carrick-a-Rede Island are truly spectacular, but honestly, they can be seen for free from the mainland.

 If you are planning to say at Whitepark Bay Hostel, which is indeed a fine place, very clean and with the loveliest staff, you can find the tide times at surf-forecast.com or tides chart.com.
 Being aware of your time constraints is necessary for hiking to the Giant’s Causeway.
 Again, you cannot cross the rocks at the edge of our beach at high tide and they are quite slippery when the water has gone down as well.
-Too, wear shoes with ankle support or you will slip.
+Too, wear shoes with ankle support or you will likely slip.
 Some of the rocks are quite sharp.

 Here is what you are looking at when you round the bend.
 It’s not so clear when the tide is high if there will be room to squeeze through.

 There is of course the option of taking the Ulster Bus 402 which stops regularly in both directions at the top of the drive down to the hostel.
-If you decide to spring for a ticket, they are sold online by the National Trust and you should do this in advance if you are serious about securing a time slot as it is quite popular.If you are walking from the hostel, give yourself a healthy two hours.
+If you decide to spring for a ticket to Carrick-a-Rede, they are sold online by the National Trust and you should do this in advance if you are serious about securing a time slot as it is quite popular.
+If you are walking from the hostel, give yourself a healthy two hours.
 I thought I was almost there at Ballintoy Harbor, but the truth is that I would not have made it in time for my time slot had some lassies from Barcelona who had rented a van and were traveling around Ireland for ten days (I think the van was a Windsurfer; they liked it) hadn’t given me a ride up the hill.
 One of them told me to be sure to go to Sri Lanka once I was in India.
 I asked her if she had the Ayurvedic treatment where oil is poured over your head that Kerrie had when she was in Sri Lanka and she said she had and it was wonderful.
 She also suggested a beautiful train ride, purported to be the most beautiful in the world.
 I laughed because just like the oldest pubs in Dublin and Belfast, I have read so many descriptions of railroad treks that are the most spectacular in the world.
 One is the toy train from Kalka to Shimla in northeast India, which I hope to ride this Fall.
 And the train from Coleraine to Londonderry, which I’ll be taking Sunday.
 The Glacier Express in Switzerland is definitely in the running.

 Even the seaweed here is bright green!
 The Emerald Isle indeed.